nocomplexity/FreeAndOpenMachineLearning/nlp.rst

 Introduction
 -------------

 A real tangible and still the most applied use case for machine learning is natural language processing (NLP).
-Many businesses use cases for machine learning are based information.
+Many businesses use cases for machine learning are based on information.
 This can be input or processed information.
 In fact most business use cases that can benefit of machine learning have nothing to do with images or video.
 Most business do have information of customers in digital form available and want to use this data to develop more value added services for their customers.

 Everything that has to do with text processing and involves machine learning can be categorized as Natural Language Processing (NLP).